YaakovHatam/take-npm-packages/README.md

 `npx @yaakovhatam/take-npm-packages -d` - download all packages from package-lock.json

 `npx @yaakovhatam/take-npm-packages -d -i` - download all packages from package-lock.json and check integrity

+## Development mode
+You can use `npm link` to link your current working dir to globally installed loca npm pacakges